Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Added modular `box-shadow` for `progress` element.
 - Added modular `box-shadow` for `table` element.
 Tweaked to be responsive on smaller screens.
 - Added modular `box-shadow` for `tabs` container.
 This might have some minor problems with `border-radius`es.
+- Added flexbox-based `button-group` system.
+Added responsiveness to it and optimized accordingly.